andrew/ultimate-awesome/README.md

 - [awesome-sse](https://github.com/emad7105/awesome-sse) - A curated list of resources about Searchable Symmetric Encryption (SSE).
 - [awesome-swarm](https://github.com/ethersphere/awesome-swarm) - This is a list of free and open source projects related to Swarm and its growing ecosystem.
 - [awesome-eip-7702](https://github.com/fireblocks-labs/awesome-eip-7702) - A curated list of content related to EIP-7702 account abstraction.
-- [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - Cybersecurity Free Resources | This repo collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
-This repository houses an extensive collection of free resources and interactive online environments.
-Essential for anyone looking to enhance th.
 - [awesome-architecture](https://github.com/i5ar/awesome-architecture) - A curated list of awesome software, libraries, resources and shiny things used in the architecture industry.
 - [awesome-erddap](https://github.com/IrishMarineInstitute/awesome-erddap) - A curated list of awesome Erddap projects and deployments.
 - [awesome-pastes](https://github.com/james-see/awesome-pastes) - List of all the pastebins across all protocols (Tor, ZeroNet, etc.).